PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 Please have a look at [TUTORIAL_python3_pandas.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_pandas.md) to learn more.

-Additionally, there is a less often used function to retrieve substrate specific 3D or 2D **meshgrid numpy arrays**.
+Additionally, there is a less often used function to retrieve substrate specific 3D or 2D meshgrid [numpy](https://numpy.org/) arrays.
 To get a 2D meshgrids you can slice though any z stack value, the function will always pick the closest mesh center coordinate, the smaller coordinate, if you hit the saddle point between two voxels.
 (This function might become deprected in a future pcdl version.)